UBC-MDS/twitterAnalysis/README.md

 <!-- badges: end -->

-The goal of twitterAnalysis is to assess a twitter user’s character based on their recent tweets
+The goal of twitterAnalysis is to assess a twitter user’s character based on their recent tweets.

 ## Installation